microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/ediscovery-settings-resettodefault.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Resets the case settings to the default values.
+Reset the case settings to the default values.

 ## Permissions